 The Importance of a Total Value Perspective

-Jack Welch, former head of GE, has recanted his previous espousal of "shareholder value".
+Jack Welch, former head of GE, has recounted his previous espousal of "shareholder value".
 Michael Porter, Harvard academic, recently wrote about "shared value" to escape an outdated approach to value creation.
 The UK government has recognised it needs to make a major push on financial management across the public sector to help drive "value for money".
 What is going on?

-At root, value in an enterprise emanates principally not from tangible assets but from satisfied customers.
+At its root, value in an enterprise emanates principally not from tangible assets but from satisfied customers.
 From there it flows to other stakeholders.
 There is a point of equilibrium at which the flow of value is optimised for all stakeholders.
 It is the job of the chief executive and board to identify that point and orchestrate value among stakeholders.